input-output-hk/iohk-ops/docs/Daedalus-Installer-Update-Procedure.md

 ## 5. Update version JSON

-    io -c NETWORK.yaml update-proposal set-version-json [DATE]
+    io -c NETWORK.yaml update-proposal set-version-json DATE

 This will drop the previously created `daedalus-latest-version.json` into the S3 bucket.
 If done with the mainnet settings, it will have the effect of immediately updating the download links on [The Daedalus Wallet download page](https://daedaluswallet.io/#download).

-## 6. Generate node db

-    io -c NETWORK.yaml update-proposal generate [DATE]

-This will generate a new node db, copy keys from the top-level `keys` directory, then "rearrange" the copied keys.

-The help text for this subcommand is misnamed -- see [DEVOPS-868][].

-## 7. Propose the update and vote in favor using majority stake
+## 6. Propose the update and vote in favor using majority stake

 Find the IP address of a *privileged relay* with `io info`.
 This is normally private info so don't leak it.

-    io -c NETWORK.yaml update-proposal submit [DATE] --relay-ip 1.2.3.4
+    io -c NETWORK.yaml update-proposal submit DATE --relay-ip 1.2.3.4 [--with-linux]

+By default, installers will be proposed for Windows and macOS, but not Linux.
+Use the `--with-linux` flag to include these installers in the update proposal.

+This will generate a new node db, copy keys from the top-level `keys` directory, then "rearrange" the copied keys.

+It will then send a transaction to the given relay.

 Note the proposal ID which is printed at the end of the output.

 If the update proposal was successful, the ratified proposal will take effect in 12 hours.
 See [Alex Vieth's](https://input-output-rnd.slack.com/archives/C2VJ41WDP/p1522951431000512) analysis of the code to corroborate the expected 12 hour delay.

-## 8. Testing proposal acceptance
+## 7. Testing proposal acceptance

 *Useful generic search:* [keywords](https://papertrailapp.com/groups/6487901/events?q=UpdateProposal%20OR%20UpdateVote%20OR%20Processing%20of%20proposal%20OR%20New%20vote%20OR%20Stakes%20of%20proposal%20OR%20Verifying%20stake%20for%20proposal%20OR%20Proposal%20is%20confirmed)